When Do Rabbits Have Babies: How To Know If Your Domestic Rabbit Is Close Giving Birth

 When Do Rabbits Have Babies After Breeding

 The gestation period for a pregnant rabbit is typically 31 days.
 However, it is not unheard of or odd if a rabbit delivers their litter on days 29-33.
-However, 99.99% of mine over the best 20+ years have all delivered on day 31.
+However, 99.99% of mine over the past 20+ years have all delivered on day 31.

 Some of the first signs of pregnancy are going to be that her behavior has changed.
 She has gone from being on the grumpy side to being much more friendly.